netglue/Zend-Expressive-Mail-Template/README.md

 Test coverage is pretty good using Zend\View as the template engine, but I haven't had the time to test with Twig or Plates etc. YMMV.

+## About

+[Netglue makes web based stuff in Devon, England](https://netglue.uk).
+We hope this is useful to you and we’d appreciate feedback either way :)